Home

 Welcome!
 Let’s fight the good fight against linguistic injustice together!

-For more information on her research, teaching experience, or interests, please visit the links in the menu section above.
-If you would like to contact Dr. Faulkner, please use the following link: Contact.
-She is always looking to collaborate!
-Additionally, Professor Faulkner is also very active on Twitter, so please feel free to give her a follow!
+(For more information on her research, teaching experience, or interests, please visit the links in the menu section above.
+And if you’d like to contact Dr. Faulkner, please use the following link: Contact.
+She is always looking to collaborate!)

 Thank you for stopping by!